Our Approach to Teaching Reading

 A rich and regular storytime

-Our reading framework uses the national book bands, and is a fusion of many different schemes including 'real' picture books, Oxford Reading Tree, Project X, PM Benchmarking and Ginn.
+Our reading framework uses the national book bands, and mainly Phonics Bug so children have the opportunity to apply their phonics learning to phonetically de-codable books.
+We also have books from different schemes available, including 'real' picture books, Oxford Reading Tree, Project X etc.

 The teacher models the reading process and the children are actively involved; listening to the text being read aloud, joining in and following the reading, and contributing to discussion and response.
 Children learn how to apply the knowledge and skills they are acquiring in daily word level work.
 The teacher leads discussion about the text to help children develop their understanding.
 Children learn how to interpret and make sense of what they read.

 Guided reading happens once a week with all groups, where a skilled adult works with small groups of children who are able to read at a similar level.
 The adult scaffolds the learning by guiding children through the text and prompting them to apply what they’ve learnt in shared reading and other literacy activities.

 We also teach blocks of Reading for Inference sessions in between blocks of Guided Reading sessions each term.
 These are whole class sessions where children have their own copy of a class book and the adult teaches specific reading skills, with a focus on comprehension incl.
 Inference.

 Once a week with Teacher/Teaching Assistant - alternate weeks for targeted children

 Adults listen to children read 1 to 1.
 They spend time addressing children’s individual reading targets and promoting key reading strategies.
 The adult will also spend some of this time questioning the child about what they have read and focus on developing comprehension skills.